The Bill Hillman Manitoba Archive Series

 Brandon Indian School Barn

-Children tended the animals, which, by 1912, numbered 50 head of cattle, 12 horses and two colts, 45 hogs, and 100 hens.
+Children were taught how to tend the animals, which, by 1912, numbered 50 head of cattle, 12 horses and two colts, 45 hogs, and 100 hens.
 In 1916, after the farm’s stock was increased to make up for a failed harvest, there were 120 head of cattle, 30 horses, and 50 pigs.

 .